vitor-luis3301/vitor-luis3301.github.io/README.md

 ### Something i did someday that does something...
-IDFK DUDE I JUST CREATE THIS SH*T, DON'T ASK ME WTF DOES THIS F***ING CODE DO, OK.
+IDFK DUDE I JUST CREATE THIS SHIT, DON'T ASK ME WTF DOES THIS FUCKING CODE DO, OK.

 <!--
 **vitor-luis3301/vitor-luis3301** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.